Rupendragautam/Player/README.md

 # Quick Start

-`Player` is available for installation using CocoaPods, Swift Package Manager, Carthage, or by manually copying the `Player.swift` file into your Xcode project.
+`Player` is available for installation using Swift Package Manager, CocoaPods, or by manually copying the `Player.swift` file into your Xcode project.

 ## Swift Package Manager